 GI Health Psychologist

 Many patients with gastrointestinal conditions can also benefit from working with our GI health psychologist, who is specially trained in applying evidence-based psychological principles to influence the brain-gut connection and improve patients’ symptoms and well-being.
 For some, GI symptoms are worsened by stress, while for others, the stress of managing the symptoms can contribute to a significant impairment in qualify of life.
 With a referral from your UCLA gastroenterologist, you can see a GI health psychologist who can develop a treatment plan based on your goals, then work with you and your physician to implement a plan that can help to address your symptoms and ensure that you can lead a meaningful and fulfilling life while managing the condition.
-These psychological strategies include cognitive behavioral therapy (CBT), which examines the role of thoughts and behaviors in the expression of GI symptoms and develops new approaches to handling the symptoms and reducing stress; acceptance and commitment therapy, a mindfulness-based behavioral therapy designed to assist the patient with coping and adjustment to the condition; and medical hypnosis, a form of relaxation training that uses imagery and positive suggestion to help calm the digestive tract.
+These psychological strategies include cognitive behavioral therapy (CBT), acceptance and commitment therapy, a mindfulness-based behavioral therapy designed to assist the patient with living in ways consistent with personal values while developing psychological flexibility; and medical hypnosis, a form of relaxation training that uses imagery and positive suggestion to help calm the digestive tract.